 Before the last few hundred

 years the English language had no fixed system of spelling rules.
 For that reason, spelling variations

 occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Skriwynne were recorded, including Scriven, Scrivener, Scrivenor, Scrivner and others.

 Early Notables of the Skriwynne family (pre 1700)

 Outstanding amongst the family at this time was Matthew Scrivener (1580-1609), an English colonist in Virginia, Colonial Governor of Virginia (1608-1609.)
 Born in Suffolk

-, he drowned at the age of 28 with eight other colonists, while attempting to...
-Another 38 words (3 lines of text) are included under the topic Early Skriwynne Notables in all our PDF Extended History products and printed products wherever possible.
+, he drowned at the age of 28 with eight other colonists, while attempting to cross to nearby Hog Island in a storm in 1609.
+His brother...
+Another 55 words (4 lines of text) are included under the topic Early Skriwynne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Skriwynne family to Ireland

 Some of the Skriwynne family moved to Ireland